 Some say socialism's advantages mean it is the next obvious step for any capitalistic society.
 They see income inequality as a sign of late stage capitalism.
 They argue that capitalism's flaws mean it has evolved past its usefulness to society.
 They don't realize that capitalism's flaws are endemic to the system, regardless of the phase it is in.

-America's Founding Fathers included promotion of the general welfare in the Constitution to balance these flaws.
+America's Founding Fathers included promotion of the general welfare in the Constitution to balance capitalism's flaws.
 It instructed the government to protect the rights of all to pursue their idea of happiness as outlined in the American Dream.
 It's the government's role to create a level playing field to allow that to happen.
 That can happen without throwing out capitalism in favor of another system.